ChrisFreyre/Walmart-Capstone-Project/README.md

 ## Project Overview & Business Problem

-In this project I gathered csv file from kaggle only for educational purpose.
+In this project I researched and found my dataset as a csv file from Kaggle, only for educational purposes.

 Walmart has been running out of stock during busy periods recently and are looking for a way to predict future sales in order to maintain appropriate levels of stock.

 ## Data Understanding

-Walmart.csv file contains 6435 rows and 8 columns for the period of 2010-2012.
+Walmart.csv file contains 6,435 rows and 8 columns for the period of 2010-2012.
 Analysing the data we can say that it has 45 stores, a price in relation to weekly sales, holiday days, temperature, fuel price, Consumer price index (CPI) and unemployment.

 Columns:

-  * Store         45 number of stores
+  * Store         45 stores
-  * Date          day-mont-year of sale
+  * Date          day-month-year of sale
   * Weekly_Sales  sales in given stores
-  * Holiday_Flag  0 for no holyday day | 1 for holiday day
+  * Holiday_Flag  0 for no holiday day | 1 for holiday day
   * Temperature   ℉ in days of sales
-  * Fuel_price    Fuel cost on day sales
+  * Fuel_price    Fuel cost on days of sales
   * CPI           Consumer price index
-  * Unemployment  Unemplyment rate
+  * Unemployment  Unemployment rate

 ![graph1](./Images/hist_gram.png)

 ## Data Cleaning

 * I started checking for missing and unique values in each column.
-* Proceded to convert date into weeks, months and year.
+* Proceeded to convert date into weeks, months and year.
-* Created a segmentation of the data by Quarters for better understanding.
+* Created a segmentation of the data by Quarters for better usage.
-* Found in weekly sales, temperature and unemployment outliers, that performinng IQR Triming and Capping method got removed.
+* Outliers found in weekly sales, temperature and unemployment, that performinng the IQR Trimming and Capping method got removed.
-* Created dummie variable for categorical data.
+* Created dummie variables for categorical data.
-* Perform Log Transformation futher on in Weekly sales, temperature, fuel price, cpi and unemployment.
+* Performed Log Transformations further on in Weekly sales, temperature, fuel price, CPI and unemployment.
-* Also perform stadarization of the data.
+* Also performed standarisation of the data.

 ![graph1](./Images/og_q.png)
 ![graph1](./Images/sales_vs_store.png)